lucashlc822/data-warehouse-project/README.md

 ├── LICENSE                             # License information for the repository └── .gitignore                          # Files and directories to be ignored by Git
 ```

+---

+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+---

+## 🌟 About Me

+Hi there!
+I'm **Lucas Chung**.
+I’m an engineer on a mission to work in the world of data analytics.
+If you found this project interesting, feel free to take a look at my other work from my portfolio here on **[GitHub](https://github.com/lucashlc822)**.

+Let's stay in touch!
+Feel free to connect with me on **[LinkedIn](https://www.linkedin.com/in/lucashlc/)**.